Installing the OpenVPN Client Configuration Manually¶

 auth-user-pass

-Specifies the host and port of the remote OpenVPN server.
-An IP address or FQDN can be specified here.
+The host and port of the remote OpenVPN server.
+Can be an IP address or FQDN.

-Specifies the protocol used by the OpenVPN connection.
-Change this line to
+The protocol used by the OpenVPN connection.
+Change this line to proto tcp if the OpenVPN server uses TCP.

 Must be modified accordingly for each client to reflect the filenames saved previously.